aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/development-tooling.md

 # Development Tooling

 - To assist the AVD development community, we provide guidance to develop with two primary methods: VSCode dev containers or local Python environment.
-  - You may choose your also choose your own development methodology, however we may not be able to provide assistance in a timely manner.
+  - You may also choose your own development methodology, however we may not be able to provide assistance in a timely manner.
-- This guide provides additional information about the development tools leverage in the project: pre-commit, Molecule, ansible-test
+- This guide provides additional information about the development tools leveraged in the project: pre-commit, Molecule and ansible-test.
 - Please report any issues and optimization suggestions regarding the development workflow via [Github discussions board](https://github.com/aristanetworks/avd/discussions).

+!!! note
+    This guide doesn't got into details on how to install common development tooling: Git, Make, Docker and Python virtualenv, as this differs from operating system to operating system.

 ## Development environments